 As part of the school tests, aggregated information is passed on to the respective school for statistical purposes on the basis of Article 9 (2) (i) and (j) GDPR in accordance with § 7 (1) of the Data Protection Act.
 These data do not allow any conclusions to be drawn about individuals.

 In addition, LEAD passes on aggregated information that can be derived from the test results on the basis of Art 9 (2) (i) and (j) GDPR in the sense of § 7 (1) DSG to scientific institutions for research purposes.
 The information passed on no longer has any connection to the persons concerned.
 We see this research as a further contribution to global efforts to combat the COVID-19 pandemic.

 The data provided by you will not be transmitted by LEAD to any other third parties.
-Excluded is the transfer to processors such as the hoster Hetzner Online GmbH(Industriestraße 25, 91710 Gunzenhausen, Germany), which operates an ISO-certified data center in Germany, and Anyline GmbH (Zirkusgasse 13 / 2b, 1020 Vienna), which provides the software for text recognition, which work exclusively on the instructions of LEAD, do not use the data for their own purposes and are bound by their own agreements to the data protection obligations under the GDPR.
+Excluded is the transfer to processors such as the hoster Hetzner Online GmbH (Industriestraße 25, 91710 Gunzenhausen, Germany), which operates an ISO-certified data center in Germany, and Anyline GmbH (Zirkusgasse 13/2b, 1020 Vienna), which provides the software for text recognition.
+Both work exclusively on the instructions of LEAD.
+They do not use the data for their own purposes and are bound by their own agreements to the data protection obligations under the GDPR.
 The data will not be transferred to countries outside the European Union.

-We delete all data related to the test, including the photographs, already 22 days after delivery of the result.
-(Regarding the deletion of other data such as e.B. the access data to a user account, see point 8 below.)
+We delete all data related to the test, including the photographs, 22 days after delivery of the result.
+Regarding the deletion of other data such as the access data to a user account, see point 8 below.